 You also have the option to limit the maximum number of characters in subfolder names to preserve compatibility with other systems.
 By default, characters will be removed from the end of the file name, but you can optionally choose to cut away characters from the beginning of the folder name by selecting Cut long names in from left.

 Note: Mirroring of folder structures does not apply when a channel has been set up to use an Index Manager search as the channel's input.

 File date handling

 However, you can also choose to preserve the input file's date and time stamp by choosing Copy file date from the input file.
-This may be useful for instance if you would only like to add a predefined text template to all the files in your archive without changing the files' modification date.
+This is useful if you would only like to add a predefined text template to all the files in your archive without changing the files' modification date.

-It is also possible to use the Camera date from the metadata (Field #351) or to use the IPTC Created date (Field #055) by choosing either of those options.
+You can also use the Camera date from the metadata (Field #351) or to use the IPTC Created date (Field #055) by choosing either of those options.

 Duplicating the input or output file

-If you would like to preserve a copy of the input file, or make a copy of the ready processed output file, this can be done by ticking Copy file to selected folder and choosing a folder to store the file.
+To preserve a copy of the input file or make a copy of the ready processed output file, select Copy file to selected folder and choose a folder to store the file.
 You can then choose between making a copy of the input or the output file using the radio buttons.
-Finally, this feature lets you optionally stamp the copy with today's date if you tick the corresponding checkbox.
+To stamp the copy with today's date, select Set today's date on copied file.

 Mirror subfolder structure - Available if Mirror Subfolder Structure is also selected.
 This allows you to recreate a folder hierarchy similar to that of the input file in a separate location.